-Judging by the number of active users this project has potential, but it is useless because of poor maintenance quality.
-If for some reason you need to use this particular gem — fork it and monitor the changes.
-Yes, in that case, you will have to maintain the code all by yourself.
+Judging by the number of active users, this project has potential, but it’s useless because of poor maintenance quality.
+If for some reason you need to use this particular gem, fork it and monitor the changes.
+Yes, in this case, you’ll have to maintain the code all by yourself.

 Attached had shown close to zero previous year activity.
 Obviously, it’s risky to use such an experimental project in enterprise development.
 You can also see the maintenance activity decrease in both projects.

-These projects all seem like a good competition to each other, except delayed_job that performed poorer than the others.
+These projects all seem like a good competition for each other, except delayed_job, which performed poorer than the others.
 Let’s see how the projects were ranked.